daudix/daudix.one/content/colophon/index.md

 - "dwb" for the ASCII art on the blog page.
 - [Fuwari](https://fuwari.vercel.app) blog template for some design inspirations. <small>(mostly the design of post cards)</small>
 - All the sites that are listed on the [badges](@/badges/index.md) page for inspiration.
-- Everyone who supported me and said good stuff. <small>(you know who you are, thank you sincerely <3)</small>
+- Everyone who supported me, said good stuff, and kept me going on. <small>(you know who you are, thank you sincerely <3)</small>

 ## To-Do

-This section is automatically updated from [TODO.md](https://github.com/daudix/daudix.one/blob/main/TODO.md).
+This section is automatically pulled from [TODO.md](https://github.com/daudix/daudix.one/blob/main/TODO.md) file.

 <details>
 <summary>Click to expand</summary>